mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

 The first parameter of the `decorator()` function is the name of the provider you want to decorate, followed by the decorator.
+Under the hood the provider `$get` function is being wrapped by the decorator.
+So decorators can be applied multiple times and you end up with a chain of calls that operate on the instance.

 The following example is taken right out of the angular docs but it nicely demonstrates a real life usage of decorators:

 ```js
 angular.module('myModule', []).